wangzhenj321/Python-Manual/blog/conda_pip_virtualenv.md

 zlib                      1.2.11               h7b6447c_3
 ```

 The `dummy` venv created with `conda` seems including too many packages, but almost all of them are dependencies of `python==3.7.3`.
-In fact, there are only four packages as follows:
+In fact, there are only four independent packages as follows:

 ```
 python                    3.7.3                h0371630_0